SimonB2009/gameplanner/README.md

-# Gameplanner
+# Proj-Overview
-Simple C# console application to see what the top charts of the mobile games are and if anything has changed.
+Simple C# console application where you can see all your Projekts and new ones.